Agosto/iotcore-androidthings-demo/README.md

 Android Things that demonstrating how to provision an device into [Google Cloud IoT Core](https://cloud.google.com/iot-core/).

 This project is the device half of the Cloud IoT Core demo.
-The provisioning mobile app can be found here [TODO: LINK TO ANDROID APP](TODO)
+The provisioning mobile app can be found here (*coming soon*)

 ## What You Need